The Catholic University of America

 If you will be coming to the U.S. to study at The Catholic University of America and need to be sponsored by the University for F-1 or J-1 status, you must be able to establish your ability to cover the costs associated with your studies.

 If your financial support comes from a combination of sources, you will need to document each source.
-The following links provide guidance on acceptable forms of financial documentation based on the funding source:
+The following link provides guidance on acceptable forms of financial documentation based on the funding source.